Esri/arcgis-maps-sdk-java-samples/src/main/java/com/esri/samples/localserver/local_server_dynamic_workspace_raster/README.md

 <h2>How to use the sample</h2>

-<p>After the local server is done loading, click the Choose Raster button to select a raster to work with.</p>
+<p>Click the Choose Raster button to select a raster to work with.</p>

 <h2>How it works</h2>